 What Are Some Typical Injuries Following a Dog Attack?

 No two dog attacks are the same.
 Unfortunately, depending on the circumstances of the attack, the results could vary from a slight scratch to life-threatening.
 By understanding more about the types of injuries common after dog attacks, we can better treat them.
-Below is a list containing some of the most common types of mental and physical injuries caused by dog attacks.
+Below is a list of some of the most common mental and physical damages caused by dog attacks.

-Infection.
+- Infection.
 This is common among all types of dog attacks, including both bites and scratches.
 This occurs due to incidents with large and small dogs alike.
-Infections can cause severe issues at the site, as well as potentially serious illnesses such as rabies.
+Infections can cause severe issues at the site and potentially serious illnesses such as rabies.

-Abrasions.
-This is among the least damaging types of injuries caused by animal attacks.
+- Abrasions.
+This is among the most minor damaging types of injuries caused by animal attacks.
 Grazes and the removal of the top layers of skin can cause scarring but are usually treatable.

-Avulsion.
+- Avulsion.
 This type of injury can include skin or muscle torn away from the rest of the body.
-In some cases, fingers or toes may be ripped, or bit off of the body.
+In some cases, fingers or toes may be ripped or bit off the body.

 - PTSD.
-Post Traumatic Stress Disorder, or PTSD, is a serious mental illness that can be brought on by a dog attack.
+Post Traumatic Stress Disorder, or PTSD, is a severe mental illness that a dog attack can bring on.
 Gruesome injuries and memories of the canine’s vicious, unrelenting attack can harm a person for life.

-Following a dog bite injury, recovery may be long, painful, and difficult.
+Recovery may be long, painful, and difficult after a dog bite injury.
 All of the injuries listed above may cause severe scarring and disfigurement.
-Reach out to the trusted advisors at the Ehline Law Firm APLC for more information about paying for mental and physical therapy, or any other type of support.
+Reach out to the trusted advisors at the Ehline Law Firm APLC for more information about paying for mental and physical therapy or any other type of support.